Cold Case: The Lost MNIST Digits: Generalization Experiments

 \section{Generalization Experiments}

-This section takes advantage of the reconstruction of the lost 50,000 testing samples to revisit some MNIST performance results reported during the last twenty-five years. \citet{recht2018cifar,recht2019imagenet} perform a similar study on the CIFAR10 and ImageNet datasets and identify very interesting trends.
+This section takes advantage of the reconstruction of the lost 50,000 testing samples to revisit some MNIST performance results reported during the last twenty-five years. \citet{recht2018cifar,pmlr-v97-recht19a} perform a similar study on the CIFAR10 and ImageNet datasets and identify very interesting trends.
 However they also explain that they cannot fully ascertain how closely the distribution of the reconstructed dataset matches the distribution of the original dataset, raising the possibility of the reconstructed dataset being substantially harder than the original.
 Because the published MNIST test set was subsampled from a larger set, we have a much tighter control of the data distribution and can confidently confirm their findings.

 Because the MNIST testing error rates are usually low, we start with a careful discussion of the computation of confidence intervals and of the statistical significance of error comparisons in the context of repeated experiments.
-We then report on MNIST results for several methods: k-nearest neightbors (KNN), support vector machines (SVM), multilayer perceptrons (MLP), as well as the convolutional network of Table~\ref{tbl:lenet5}, with the intent of replicating the performance levels reported by \citet{lecun-98h}.
+We then report on MNIST results for several methods: k-nearest neightbors (KNN), support vector machines (SVM), multilayer perceptrons (MLP), and several flavors of convolutional networks (CNN).